pulumi/docs/content/blog/pulumi-heart-google-cloud-platform/index.md

 ---
 title: "Pulumi ❤️ Google Cloud Platform"
 authors: ["luke-hoban"]
-tags: ["GCP", "CI/CD", "Kubernetes", "Serverless"]
+tags: ["GCP", "CI/CD", "Kubernetes"]
 date: "2019-04-09"

-description: "Pulumi helps you to take maximum advantage of Google Cloud Platform's full breadth of infrastructure and applications capabilities, in your language of choice.
+summary: "Pulumi helps you to take maximum advantage of Google Cloud Platform's full breadth of infrastructure and applications capabilities, in your language of choice.
 In this article, see how."
-meta_image: "RELATIVE_TO_PAGE/exposed-deploy.gif"
+meta_image: "RELATIVE_TO_PAGE/pulumi_console.png"
 ---

 Google Cloud is one of the most exciting cloud platforms available